-

 Ghost House

 So, I finished Ghost House, after not being up for it before.
 It had something of a swerve in the middle, where they are about to pass on the curse but decide not to.
 And of course a stinger at the end, where we can see that the cycle will continue.
-I’d give it a
+I’d give it a solid meh, it was alright, but nothing special.

 -